era-platform/cene/notes/docs.md

 Macros would be less expressive if they had to treat names as uncomparable values, and what benefit would that bring?
 The macros would still have a range of expression close to that anyway: A macro could still dive into one of its syntax parameters and extract names from there into its own bag of tricks, so names wouldn't really be secrets between macros.
 A macro could still reconstruct a syntax parameter while inserting two occurrences of any name it likes, just to ensure that the two occurrences are equal.
 A macro could still do a hackish equality assertion by defining something by one name and looking up the definition by another.
 A macro could still do a hackish *inequality* assertion by installing two definitions under the (supposedly) two names.

 If macros couldn't check names for equality, one thing a macro couldn't do... is to associate a variable binding site with a variable usage site.
-For instance, it couldn't act as a Staccato desugarer.
 It couldn't act as a compiler of some other DSL, unless that DSL completely forewent the namespace system and just used string names everywhere.
-So people who have adventurous new syntaxes to try would want to build new namespace systems for them, and this macro system would have complicated the Staccato language for no purpose that couldn't have been accomplished with an exhaustive suite of built-in syntaxes.
+So people who have adventurous new syntaxes to try would want to build new namespace systems for them, and this macro system would have complicated the Cene language for no purpose that couldn't have been accomplished with an exhaustive suite of built-in syntaxes.

 (**TODO**: Do nominal types already support an equality check?
 James Cheney's "Simple Nominal Type Theory" presents systems with and without equality checks.
 If this is very common, maybe we can rationalize this decision in terms of standard practice too.)